-- Invest in complete bike lane and trail networks that connect to transit, mobility hubs, and destinations.
-Long-term. - Improve sidewalk connectivity to bus stops in suburban and rural areas.
+- Work with shared-use mobility providers, including car-share, bike-share, and scooter-share to design hubs that are user-friendly and place them in locations that are accessible.
+Medium-term. - Enhance infrastructure for walking and biking to access transit facilities and for crossing bus and rail right-of-way.
+Medium-term. - Improve sidewalk connectivity to bus stops in suburban and rural areas.
 Long-term. - Improve amenities at bus stops along high-traffic corridors, including seating, shelter, and lighting.
 Long-term. - Optimize placement of bus stops in suburban areas by local employment centers and multifamily residential development.
-Long-term.
+Long-term. 🙌